Tag: MiCA

 Shadow Liquidity — Stablecoins as Private Quantitative Easing (QE)

 Stablecoins operate like deposits, but without bank supervision.
 They promise redemption, but they do not provide public backstops.
-Their reserves sit in the same instruments central banks use to manage macro liquidity: short-term Treasuries, reverse repos, and money market paper.
+Their reserves sit in the same instruments central banks use for managing macro liquidity.
+These include short-term Treasuries, reverse repos, and money market paper.
 They are replicating fiat liquidity, without mandate.

 The Lineage — QE Created the Demand, Stablecoins Supplied the Rails

-Stablecoins scaled not because crypto needed dollars — but because QE created a surplus of debt instruments searching for yield and utility.
+Stablecoins scaled not because crypto needed dollars.
+Instead, QE created a surplus of debt instruments.
+These instruments searched for yield and utility.
 When central banks suppressed rates, Treasuries became abundant, cheap liquidity collateral.
 Stablecoins tokenized that surplus into private deposit substitutes.

 Under QE, they thrive.
 Under Quantitative Tightening (QT), they become brittle.